nomocas/babelute/manual/theory.md

 Paradoxally, __General Purpose Languages are DSLs.__

 Precisely, all GPL are Dialects of the generic DSL for handling variables and objects.
 Nothing more.
-As dialects, they all give a particular vision (and particular associated concepts) of the same problem : managing pure atomic Code related objects : string, number, bool, object, arrays, var, const, if, loops, ...
+As dialects, they all give a particular vision (and particular associated concepts) of the same problem : managing pure atomic Code related objects : string, number, bool, object, arrays, var, const, functions, if, loops, ...

 No one, a part programmers, should take a look at it.
-That's pure esoteric experts driven language.
+That's pure esoteric expert driven language.

 GPLs are called GPL because we pretend to be able to Model everything with those primitives.
-Not because they effectively and efficiently cover every Domains.
-And so to high level business related consideratins, we try to answer with low level code related stuffs, or at best (in the sens of less purely technical) with UML.
+Not because they effectively and efficiently cover every Domains (without further abstractions).
+And so to high level business related considerations, we try to answer with low level code related stuffs, or at best (in the sens of less purely technical) with UML, which is by essence to generic, exactly as GPL are.

-DSMM, by filling the gap between fuzzy imprecise customer thinking and pure technical considerations, with __Multi-Level of abstractions__ that fits naturally Business Domains Languages inclusions and structurations - __because it mimics how we think__ - provides simply the final form of programmation.
+DSMM, by filling the gap between fuzzy imprecise customer thinking and pure technical considerations, with __Multi-Level of abstractions__ that fits naturally Business Domains Languages inclusions and structurations - __because it mimics how we think and by extension how the world is structured__ - provides simply one of the "final" form of programmation.

 https://martinfowler.com/bliki/OneLanguage.html